 - broken cartridge.

 If any of these problems occur contact the person who trained you on how to use your GENOTROPIN MiniQuick.

 GENOTROPIN MiniQuick, like all medicines, may cause unwanted side effects in some people.

 If you experience any of the following you must contact your doctor as soon as possible:

-- a reaction at or around the site of injection
+- a reaction at or around the site

 - nausea, vomiting, headaches or problems with your vision

 - painful joints or muscle aches and pains

 - unusual muscle stiffness